-After you have found the address, visit the center within working hours to register for your voters’ card – Mondays to Fridays, 9.00 am to 4.00 pm.
+After you have found the address, visit the centre within working hours to register for your voters’ card – Mondays to Fridays, 9.00 am to 4.00 pm.

 The registering officer will question you, take your digital photograph and fingerprints.
 Once that is done, you will be issued a temporary voters card.